aaronfury/SimpleCal/README.md

 I love you all.

 ## Major To-Dos
-* ~~Pagination~~ DONE.
+- ~~Pagination~~ DONE.
 AND AWESOME.
-* ~~Archive page~~ DONE.
+- ~~Archive page~~ DONE.
 AND MEDIOCRE.
-* ~~Default to current month if show previous events is selected~~ FIXED.
+- ~~Default to current month if show previous events is selected~~ FIXED.
-* ~~Fix the block templates to do things the right way~~ DONE.
+- ~~Fix the block templates to do things the right way~~ DONE.
-* ~~Refactor to use WP API rather than AJAX~~
+- ~~Refactor to use WP API rather than AJAX~~
-* Split plugin into a block theme and a classic version... no sense in trying to support both in a single plugin
+- Split plugin into a block theme and a classic version... no sense in trying to support both in a single plugin
-* Backport to widget
+- Backport to widget
-* ~~Create a compact layout for agenda view~~ DONE.
+- ~~Create a compact layout for agenda view~~ DONE.
-* ~~Option to delete events on uninstall~~ DONE.
+- ~~Option to delete events on uninstall~~ DONE.
-* Better styling
+- Better styling
-* Custom CSS support
+- Custom CSS support
-* Option to add event to personal calendar (iCal, etc.)
+- Option to add event to personal calendar (iCal, etc.)
-* Option to highlight upcoming events
+- Option to highlight upcoming events
-* Filter/search
+- Filter/search
-* Support for "Doors" time
+- Support for "Doors" time
-* A choice of mapping services (and maybe embedded maps???)
+- A choice of mapping services (and maybe embedded maps???)
-* Event pricing
+- Event pricing
-* "Members Event" tag
+- "Members Event" tag
-* Support for "TBD" events within a month/week
+- Support for "TBD" events within a month/week
-* ~~General tag support~~ DONE.
+- ~~General tag support~~ DONE.
-* Option to show event only to logged-in users
+- Option to show event only to logged-in users
-* ~~Option to set public and private (logged-in) locations~~
+- ~~Option to set public and private (logged-in) locations~~
-* Date (month) selection
+- Date (month) selection
-* Calendar view
+- Calendar view
-* Option to auto-delete old events
+- Option to auto-delete old events
-* Infinite Scroll??
+- Infinite Scroll??
-* Sync to/from external calendars (Very unlikely)
+- Sync to/from external calendars (Very unlikely)
-* Recurring events
+- Recurring events

 ## Minor To-Dos
-* Figure out a way to persist agenda page across page navigation (without annoying URL anchors)
+- Figure out a way to persist agenda page across page navigation (without annoying URL anchors)
-* Option to display metadata icons
+- Option to display metadata icons
-* Option to display thumbnail to the right or the left in agenda view
+- Option to display thumbnail to the right or the left in agenda view
-* Option to display month/year "headers" in agenda layout 2
+- Option to display month/year "headers" in agenda layout 2
+- Option of heading level to apply to block header